 Use #NationalMocktailWeek to share recipes and experiences on social media.

 Marnie Rae founded National Mocktail Week in 2018 to celebrate all those who enjoy life without alcohol.

-The Registrar at National Day Calendar proclaimed National Mocktail Week to be observed the second week in January.
+The Registrar at National Day Calendar proclaimed the week to be observed the second week in January.

 8-14 January 2023

 12-18 January 2025